 The Psalmist had that same sense of God’s presence and security when he wrote, “You are my refuge and my shield: I have put my hope in Your Word.”

-Prayer: How great is Your faithfulness, Lord, and how blest we are to have Your protection, night and day, in peace and in conflict.
+Prayer: How great is Your faithfulness, Lord, and how blessed we are to have Your protection, night and day, in peace and conflict.
+We put our hope in you!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 119:114 You are my refuge and my shield; I have put my hope in your word.
+Scripture For Today: You are my refuge and my shield: I have put my hope in Your Word.
+Psalm 119:114